 To check intonation on a given string:

-- Play the harmonic at the 12th fret, listen carefully to the resultant pitch
+• Play the harmonic at the 12th fret, listen carefully to the resultant pitch

-- Now play the same note by fretting the note at the 12th fret.
+• Now, play the same note by fretting the note at the 12th fret.
 The two letters should match precisely if the intonation is correct.

 The adjustment depends on your skill and the accuracy of your ear in determining the pitch between the two notes.
-Always adjust the saddle in small increments so you can fine-tune the intonation.
+Constantly adjust the saddle in small increments so you can fine-tune the intonation.
 If you cannot get the intonation accurate, bring it to a qualified repair person to determine if you have other problems.

 Note: